jdh4/lft/README.md

 ## How to use

-Add this line to your `.bashrc` file on each cluster (including Adroit and Tigressdata):
+Add this line to your `.bashrc` file on each cluster (including Adroit and Tigressdata) and reload:

 ```
 alias lft='/home/jdh4/bin/lft'